-Some people assume that moving a business isn’t that different to moving house.
+Some people assume that moving a business isn’t that different from moving a house.

 It’s just a case of packing some stuff and moving utilities over to the new premises, right?